Reports out of Paris hospital state Michael Schumacher is conscious

 He had a security contingent “of about ten people,” the news outlet reported, adding that Prof Menasche was “in charge of the group”.

-Le Parisien said that “according to our information”, o ás F1 poderia se beneficiar de “infusions of stem cells that are distributed in the body to obtain a systemic anti-inflammatory action throughout the body”.
+Le Parisien said that “according to our information”, o ás da F1 poderia se beneficiar “infusions of stem cells that are distributed in the body to obtain a systemic anti-inflammatory action throughout the body”.

 Prof Menasche said details of Schumacher’s treatment would remain “secret” for reasons of medical confidentiality.

-According to other unnamed sources, O campeão fez pelo menos duas visitas ao Hospital Pompidou no início deste ano.
+According to other unnamed sources, o campeão fez pelo menos duas visitas ao hospital Pompidou no início deste ano.

 But he was admitted each time under a false name and treated by a small medical team, La Parisien added.